SmashedFrenzy16/Torus/README.md

 ## Run

-- Run `python3 torus.py` in a terminal if you have Mac/Linuux.
+- Run `python3 torus.py` in a terminal if you have Mac/Linux.
+- Run `python torus.py` in a terminal if you have Windows.